mrfresh382/app_wsgi/README.md

 I used PuTTY to primarily SSH into the VM, but tested SSH using GitBash in a Windows 7 environment and Vagrant Ubuntu environment.
 I had to use `puttygen` command to convert .ppk file to a key file recognizable by shell 'ssh' command.

 ### Catalog DB
 Creating a catalog database in PostGreSQL did not require much code conversion besides making sure the correct packages were installed on the VM.
 Unlike SQLite3, PostGreSQL will create new primary key for new categories, rather than overwriting previous primary key integers, so this required a minor code change to accomodate all functionality.
-Instead of using a numbered list, I opted to use dictionaries to store the db so that I could preview using JQuery.
+Instead of using a numbered list, I opted to use dictionaries to store the DB so that I could preview using JQuery.

 ### JQuery and Drop Down lists
 I added JQuery to the Main page so that the user can preview category items before clicking on each category individually.
 See line 242 in catalog_app.py file for detailed explanation.